microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 That is, if a DDS that was at one point reachable by walking one of the input trees becomes unreachable, the system will continue to store the associated visualizer.
 This is a potential memory leak that will want to be addressed before we publish our MVP.

-Follow up: investigate existing dependency tracking libraries we can take advantage of.
+**TODO**: investigate existing dependency tracking libraries we can take advantage of.
 Otherwise, just storing weak references to the DDSs/Handles + interval-based state cleanup will probably be sufficient.